bodenlab/GRASP-suite/content/project/graspcmd/index.md

 This should give you a file, GRASP_ancestors.fasta appearing in folder: /Users/coolusername/Documents/code/grasp/data.

-### GraspCmd: How do I make it work on my computer?
+### asr.GRASP: How do I make it work on my computer?

 First, you will need Java version 8 or newer.
 Any operating system with Java should work, including Mac OS, MS Windows and Linux.